PagerDuty/security-training/docs/for_engineers/index.md

 Everything at PagerDuty is encrypted in transit automatically, we use HTTPS/TLS for all endpoints, and all other communication is encrypted by IPsec in transport mode by default.
 You need to try very hard to send something unencrypted around our infrastructure.

+???+ comment "Presenter's Comment"
-> Shameless plug: Two ex-PagerDuty engineers, Doug Barth and Evan Gilman, literally wrote the book on [Zero Trust Networks](http://shop.oreilly.com/product/0636920052265.do), which is the methodology PagerDuty uses for our network.
+    Shameless plug: Two ex-PagerDuty engineers, Doug Barth and Evan Gilman, literally wrote the book on [Zero Trust Networks](http://shop.oreilly.com/product/0636920052265.do), which is the methodology PagerDuty uses for our network.
 If you're interested in learning more about our IPsec mesh network, [Doug gave a talk on it at Velocity Conf in 2015](https://speakerdeck.com/dougbarth/ipsec-mesh-network-perfect-for-the-cloud).

 ---